-Failure to Show Up For Appointment With Vendor/Contractor - \$100.00 well.
+Failure to Show for Appointment or Grant Access to Vendor/Contractor - \$100.00 reimbursement for that bill as well.
 UNLOCK EXTERIOR GATES IF VENDOR WILL NEED ACCESS TO THE BACK YARD TO PREVENT A BILL!

-Tenant shall be assessed an administrative fee of \$100.00 for failing to be present for a confirmed scheduled appointment with a contractor/vendor.
+Tenant shall be assessed an administrative fee of \$100.00 for failing to be present or failing to grant access for a confirmed scheduled appointment with a contractor/vendor.
 This includes failing to unlock the gate to the yard should the contractor/vendor need access to the yard.
-If CSG receives a service call billing, you are responsible for reimbursement for that bill as
+If CSG receives a service call billing, you are responsible for